lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

-At this point, you can use `aleo`, in your terminal run:
+At this point, you can run the `aleo` command in your terminal:

 ``` bash
 aleo